anonaddy/addy.io/source/_posts/a-new-server-and-the-launch-of-the-pro-plan.md

 ## Why the new server?

-Since I started working on AnonAddy I've learnt a great deal more about Postfix and mail servers than I knew at the beginning.
+Since I started working on addy.io I've learnt a great deal more about Postfix and mail servers than I knew at the beginning.
 I've been testing improved configuration in the background for a few weeks now and decided that the best way to make the change would be to start from scratch and provision a new server.

 The old server was with Vultr and was located in the United Kingdom which is not renowned for having great privacy.
 Vultr also does not (at the time of writing this) support TLSA records, which meant I could not enable DANE for the mail server unless I used a third party DNS provider.